shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ```
 [dongle0]
-context=dongle-incoming
+context   =   dongle-incoming
-audio=/dev/ttyUSB1      ; tty port for audio connection;    no default value
+audio     =   /dev/ttyUSB1       ; tty port for audio connection;    no default value
-data=/dev/ttyUSB2       ; tty port for AT commands;         no default value
+data      =   /dev/ttyUSB2       ; tty port for AT commands;         no default value
 ```

 The exact value here will depend on your dongle and the distribution your running.
 You might